Homeschooling in Virginia:

 The law requires a limited description of curriculum—just a list of subjects you plan to study during the coming year. (e.g., history, science, math, language arts, music, etc.) Your curriculum is not evaluated or approved by the superintendent; your description merely shows that a curriculum is in place.

-There are two ways to send the notification:
+There are several ways to send the notification:

 - You may also hand-deliver the “Notice of Intent” to your superintendent’s office.
 In this case, ask for a hand-written receipt.

 Withdrawal from Public School

 If you are withdrawing your child from a public school to start homeschooling in Virginia, it is important to file your “Notice of Intent” with your local superintendent before withdrawing your child from public school.

-Once you have proof that the superintendent has received your notification, there should be no confusion about complying with school attendance laws.
+After the date of receipt of your NOI, you may withdraw your child from school without concern for truancy issues; there should be no confusion about complying with school attendance laws.
 However, if you first take your child out of school, then notify the superintendent, it may raise truancy questions.
 That could possibly result in a truancy investigation with fines up to $100 per day.

 You Are Notifying…Not Asking Permission

 As a homeschooling parent, you are not applying for permission or seeking the superintendent’s approval to homeschool.
 You are simply notifying the superintendent’s office of your intent to provide your child’s education in a manner already approved by the Virginia General Assembly.

-The law requires a parent to notify the superintendent of his intent to homeschool, but you are not required to wait wait for “approval” from the division superintendent before withdrawing and beginning to homeschool.
+The law requires a parent to notify the superintendent of his intent to homeschool, but you are not required to wait for “approval” from the division superintendent before withdrawing and beginning to homeschool.

 Find Your Superintendent